felis/USB_Host_Shield_2.0/README.md

 * Teensy (Teensy 1.0, Teensy 2.0 and Teensy++ 2.0)
 * Balanduino
 * Sanguino
-* Black Widdow.
+* Black Widdow

 The following boards need to be activated manually in [settings.h](settings.h):

-* Arduino ADK, Sanguino, Teensy 2.0, and Black Widdow.
+* Arduino Mega ADK, Teensy 2.0, Sanguino, and Black Widdow.

 Simply set the corresponding value to 1 instead of 0.